boltcover/get_boltcover_insurance_price/README.md

    "Baby & Toddler Furniture", "Beds & Accessories", "Benches", "Cabinets & Storage", "Chairs", "Entertainment Centers & TV Stands", "Furniture Sets", "Futon Frames", "Futon Pads", "Futons", "Office Furniture", "Ottomans", "Sofa Accessories", "Sofas", "Table Accessories", "Tables"
 3. Run ruby get_boltcover_insurance_price.rb at your command prompt.
+4. You should now get a price, if you have any issues submit an issue or email us at info@boltcover.com
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions you make are **greatly appreciated** by the team at Bolt Cover.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!